-The criminal chambers of the regional courts are the first instance courts responsible for hearing and deciding certain serious criminal cases.
+The criminal divisions of the regional courts are the first instance courts responsible for hearing and deciding certain serious criminal cases.

-The law determines which court and which panel of judges is called upon to hear and decide a criminal case.
-The type of offence and the expected punishment are of decisive importance.
+The law determines which court and which panel of judges is appointed to hear and decide a criminal case.
+The nature of the accusation and the expected punishment are of decisive importance.

-As a court of first instance, the Regional Court has jurisdiction to hear and determine particularly serious offences (e.g. capital offences) and criminal cases in which the Higher Regional Court does not have jurisdiction (e.g. for serious state protection offences) and in which
+As the court of first instance, the Regional Court has jurisdiction to hear and decide particularly serious offenses (e.g., capital offenses) and criminal cases in which the Higher Regional Court does not have jurisdiction (e.g., for serious state protection offenses) and in which

 - a sentence of more than four years' imprisonment is to be expected, or